Ask a COVID-19 Question

 - The “safe corridors” list applies to direct flights between areas deemed safe by Maltese authorities and to people who have spent the previous two weeks there.
 Please visit the Malta Travel Authority website here for more information.

-- Persons entering Malta from non-safe-corridor countries will be required to quarantine for 14-days upon arrival into Malta.
+- Persons entering Malta from non-safe-corridor countries will be required to quarantine for 14-days upon arrival into Malta at their hotel or residence.
+For questions, or to schedule a test, the COVID helpline in Malta is 111.

-- Persons living in the same households as any of the above persons must also spend 14 days in mandatory quarantine.
+- Persons living in the same households as entrants from non-safe-corridor countries must also spend 14 days in mandatory quarantine.

 - If you are in quarantine and need help, including food or medicine delivery, call +356-2141-1411.